Princess-Jewel/releaf-earth-assessment/README.md

-# Map Markers for Mills and PKS Dumpsites
+# **PKS Dumpsite Management System**

-This project displays markers on a map for mills and Palm Kernel Shell (PKS) dumpsites.
+The PKS Dumpsite Management System is a full-stack application designed to manage, display, and update dumpsite information.
+The system includes a dynamic map-based frontend interface using React and Mapbox and a robust backend powered by Node.js and Express.
 It uses **Mapbox GL** for interactive map rendering, **TailwindCSS** for styling, and **TypeScript** for type safety and improved development experience.
 The project allows users to visualize mill data and PKS dumpsites with color-coded markers and popups that contain relevant information about each location.

 ## Features